 - Locate and note the whereabouts of your GFCI/AFCI’s.
 Especially hidden or hard to locate units.

-- If there are small children at home, use childproof plugs to cover the outlets
+- If there are small children at home, use childproof plugs to cover the outlets and prevent tampering.

 - 4x per year: Test each G/AFCI.